jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

   (d) whether compliance could be achieved appropriately by another means; and (e) any other matter that the Minister considers relevant in the circumstances.
 (4) The Minister must, when taking account of the matters set out in subsection (3), give primacy to subsection (3)﻿(a).
-(5) The reasons for the decision must be set out in the decision, except those parts of the reasons that would reveal classified information.
+(5)
 (6) The Minister must issue a written notice of the decision to the applicant or, in the case of a class exemption, to the class of network operators who are affected by the decision.
 (7)
+(7) The reasons for the decision must be set out in the written notice, except those parts of the reasons that would reveal classified security information.
+(8) See subpart 7, which applies when the Minister uses classified security information in making a decision to grant, vary, or revoke an exemption.

 ### 37 Regulations relating to class exemptions
 (1) The Governor-General may, by Order in Council, on the recommendation of the Minister, make regulations—